capsule-org/react-integration-examples/packages/with-nextjs/README.md

 Our examples monorepo is organized into two primary folders:

-1. `examples/`: Contains framework-specific subfolders (e.g., nextjs-app, react-app, vite-app, pwa-app).
+1. `packages/`: Contains framework-specific subfolders (e.g., with-nextjs, with-react-craco, with-react-vite).
 Each subfolder includes the necessary configurations for compilation and bundling specific to that framework.

 2. `packages/shared-examples/`: This shared folder contains components and examples used across all React-based frameworks.
 It houses individual example files demonstrating end-to-end flows for different Capsule integration scenarios.

 ## Shared Components

 All our React-based examples share the same UI components built with Shadcn UI and TailwindCSS.
-These components can be found in the `packages/shared-examples/components` directory.
+These components can be found in the `packages/shared-examples` directory.

 ## Integration Examples